simon-dedeo/tacit-teaching/README.txt

 heatmap.rb shows how to scan the space of beta and tau to look at how effective teaching is.

-topology_tests.rb show how to try different topologies.
+topology_tests.rb shows how to try different topologies.

 copy_leaps.rb shows how to simulate outcomes from teaching in detail, as well as the details of how to compute Hamming distance, how to compare it to the copy-model, and the use of the Levenshtein distance.